wardspan/ai_lab_demo/README.md

 - **Want more prompts?** Edit `harness/redteam.yml` locally.
 Keep them synthetic and safe.
 - **Need fresh docs?** Re-run `python rag_demo/build_docs.py` to regenerate the synthetic corpus.
 - **Where are logs?** Check `jailbreak_demo/logs/requests.log` (created at runtime).
 Rotate or delete between sessions as needed.
+- **Metrics not updating?** Inspect `controller_api/logs/metrics.log` for orchestrator errors; the controller reruns the harness after each demo, so failures usually indicate a missing dependency or bad configuration inside the container.

 ## License
 See [LICENSE](LICENSE) for licensing details.